 | Long trip or remote work | 10-15 days | 20 GB or unlimited data |

-A tip: activate offline map downloads from Google Maps before leaving to save data for what matters.
-And with PuraSim, you can share your connection via hotspot, so a single eSIM provides internet to your partner, tablet, or laptop.
-For your case, see how much data I need for travel.
+A tip: activate offline map downloads from Google Maps before you leave, and you'll save data for what matters.
+And with PuraSim, you can share your connection via hotspot, so a single eSIM provides internet for your partner, tablet, or laptop.
+If you want to make every GB last as long as possible, check out these tips for saving data on a trip with an eSIM.

-Activating an eSIM is one of the easiest parts of your trip.
+Activating an eSIM is one of the easiest parts of the trip.
 After purchasing from PuraSim, you'll receive a QR code with instructions via email.
-The process takes less than a minute and should preferably be done with Wi-Fi before leaving home.
+The process takes less than a minute and should ideally be done with Wi-Fi before leaving home.

-- Check that your phone is eSIM-compatible and unlocked (most iPhones from XS onwards and mid-to-high-end Androids are).
+- Check that your phone is eSIM compatible and unlocked (most iPhones from XS onwards and mid-to-high-end Android phones are).

-- Go to Settings > Mobile Data > Add eSIM and scan the QR.
+- Go to Settings > Mobile Data > Add eSIM and scan the QR code.

-- Label the plan ("Dubai") and leave your main line for calls and SMS.
+- Label the plan ("Dubai") and leave your primary line for calls and SMS.

 - Wait a few seconds for it to connect to the Etisalat or du network, and you're good to go.

-Tip: install the profile at home, but don't activate data until you arrive.
-This way, you don't use up the plan prematurely and land already connected.
+Tip: install the profile at home, but don't activate the data until you arrive.
+This way, you don't use up your plan prematurely and land already connected.

 Areas and excursions: where you'll use the connection most

-Dubai is a theme park of places where you'll want to be connected, both for orientation and to not miss a photo.
+Dubai is a theme park of places where you'll want to be connected, both for navigation and to capture photos.
 These are the areas where your eSIM will work hardest:

-- Burj Khalifa and Dubai Mall: timed entry, mall map (it's immense), and virtual queue.
+- Burj Khalifa and Dubai Mall: timed entry tickets, the mall map (it's immense), and virtual queues.
 Excellent coverage, almost certainly 5G.

 - Palm Jumeirah and Dubai Marina: seaside walks, restaurants, and the Atlantis.
-Ideal for on-the-go maps and reservations.
+Ideal for maps and on-the-go bookings.

 - Abu Dhabi: the Sheikh Zayed Grand Mosque and Ferrari World.
 The same eSIM works throughout the UAE.

-For the desert, keep your phone at 100% and bring an external battery: the heat and signal search drain it faster.
-In the city, however, you'll upload stories without batting an eye.
+For the desert, keep your phone at 100% and carry an external battery: the heat and signal searching drain it faster.
+In the city, however, you'll upload stories without a blink.

 Practical tips for the United Arab Emirates

 Beyond connectivity, Dubai has rules worth knowing.
-Note the essentials before packing your bags:
+Jot down the essentials before packing your suitcase:

 - Currency: the Emirati Dirham (AED).
-You can pay by card almost everywhere, but carry some cash for taxis and markets.
+You can pay with card almost everywhere, but carry some cash for taxis and markets.

-- Heat: from May to September, temperatures easily exceed 40°C. Hydrate, seek shade, and take advantage of air conditioning.
+- Heat: from May to September, temperatures easily exceed 40°C. Stay hydrated, seek shade, and take advantage of air conditioning.

-- Rules: UAE is very safe but strict; alcohol only in licensed establishments and no photographing people without permission.
+- Rules: the UAE is very safe but strict; alcohol is only permitted in licensed venues, and do not photograph people without permission.

-Having internet handy helps precisely with this: translating a sign, checking a schedule, or paying for a taxi via an app without exchange rate hassles.
+Having internet on hand helps with precisely this: translating a sign, checking a schedule, or paying for a taxi via an app without issues with change.

 Prices and which eSIM to choose for Dubai